East Cornwall · PL14 · Cornwall Council East

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Liskeard, that work is shaped by the place itself — Liskeard is a stannary market town on the southern edge of Bodmin Moor, with a strong agricultural hinterland and a Conservation Area covering Pike Street, Fore Street and the parish church, with a building stock that leans toward Georgian townhouses and Victorian terraces.
+What works on a PL14 plot rarely works elsewhere — Liskeard is a stannary market town on the southern edge of Bodmin Moor, with a strong agricultural hinterland and a Conservation Area covering Pike Street, Fore Street and the parish church, with a building stock that leans toward Edwardian villas and Victorian terraces.

 - Conservation Area